Removing Bankruptcy From Your Credit Report

 Can this be done?
 Eventually.
 But, it’s neither quick nor easy.

 Assuming that the bankruptcy is legitimate rather than the result of identity theft or a clerical error, it will remain on your credit report for seven to 10 years.
-However, desirable as it may be, getting bankruptcy off your credit report shouldn’t be the overriding concern.
+However, desirable it may seem to be, getting bankruptcy off your credit report shouldn’t be the overriding concern.

 Think of it as one part of repairing your credit and recovering from the financial damage related to it.